arivictor/intentional-architecture-in-python/book/1-philosophy.md

 It’s not a diagram you draw.
 It’s the collective form your decisions take over time.

-Architecture is simply choosing the parts of your system that must be easy to change, and protecting them from the parts that won’t be.
+Architecture is choosing the parts of your system that must be easy to change, and protecting them from the parts that won't be.
+For example, pricing rules change frequently, so they live in the domain.
+Database choice changes rarely, so it's isolated in infrastructure.

 Everything around your core logic will shift.
 Frameworks will change.
 Databases will be replaced.
 APIs will evolve.
 Business priorities will absolutely change.
 If the heart of your system is dependent on any of these, your codebase becomes hostage to technical detail.
 That’s how software becomes a burden.
 Not through bad syntax or poor variable naming, but through uninformed decisions made early and left to solidify.